Boldoosang/NAV-spotDPothole-backend/readme.md

 ```
 $ py manage.py |task|
 ```
+* If using gitpod, please swap the keyword 'py' with 'python'.
 Please note that custom tasks can also be created by using the '@manager.command' as follows:
 ```
 @manager.command